Okabe-Rintarou-0/Minik8s/README.md

 We support a convenient way to call a function by http trigger.
 You can type `kubectl trigger [funcname] -d [data]` to send http trigger to the specified function instances.

-Because the function instances is maintained by a `replicaSet`, so the http server in `Knative` will randomly choose one pod in the replicaSet and call it.
+Because the function instances are maintained by a `replicaSet`, so the http server in `Knative` will randomly choose one pod in the replicaSet and call it.

 Take `addFive` for example, you can type `kubectl trigger addFive -d '{"x": 100}'`, and you will get a